in2code-de/femanager/readme.md

 ## Your Contribution

 **Pull requests** are welcome in general!
-Nevertheless please don't forget to add a description to your pull requests.
-This is very helpful to understand what kind of issue the **PR** is going to solve.
+Please note these requirements:
+* Unit Tests must still work
+* Behaviour Tests must still work
+* Describe how to test your pull request
+* TYPO3 coding guidelines must be respected

-- Bugfixes: Please describe what kind of bug your fix solve and give us feedback how to reproduce the issue.
+- **Bugfixes**: Please describe what kind of bug your fix solve and give us feedback how to reproduce the issue.
 We're going to accept only bugfixes that can be reproduced.
-- Features: Not every feature is relevant for the bulk of the users.
+- **Features**: Not every feature is relevant for the bulk of the users.
 In addition: We don't want to make the extension even more complicated in usability for an edge case feature.
 Please discuss a new feature before.

 ## Screenshots